coughingmouse/Korean-Romanization/README.md

 What else, when ⟨o⟩ had to be used for ⟨ㅗ⟩, and ⟨a⟩ for ⟨ㅏ⟩?
 Thankfully there's a major language which pronounces similarly.
 As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
 This is the one.

+* ⟨v⟩ for ⟨ㅜ⟩?

+The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?

 Because Old Korean is used by some people, and this system is for (almost) everyone.

+* Why are not all the Old Koreans letters here?

+Because I don't want to spend more time here.

 * You have Hangul.
 Why are you doing this?